UT2004-Coding-Projects/UT2004-DevTool/README.md

 into your UT2004.ini in your local dev system folder.

 # Compiling
 Before compiling delete or backup your projects previous .u package from System folder.
-I will add auto backup and delete first.
+I will add auto backup and delete asap.

 Select your project folder with "Choose Project Folder" (eg 3SPNCv42102)